TW-Japan/SP-2025-eSIM/README.md

-# 📱 Japan – Steph and Sarah’s eSIM Comparison (May 2025)
+# 📱 Japan – Steph and Sarah’s eSIM Comparison (2025)

 This repository hosts a **mobile-friendly comparison table** of Japan eSIM providers for Steph and Sarah’s 2025 trip.
 It includes provider logos, package details, speeds, highlights, and direct links to buy, optimised for both desktop and mobile.